groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/cadoptions/height/_index.md

 second_title: GroupDocs.Viewer for .NET API Reference
 description: The height of the output result in pixels.
 type: docs
-weight: 70
+weight: 60
 url: /net/groupdocs.viewer.options/cadoptions/height/
 ---
 ## CadOptions.Height property

-The height of the output result (in pixels).
+The height of the output result in pixels.

 ```csharp
 public int Height { get; }